BarquistLab/sCIRCLE/README.md

 # 🔧 Development and Contribution
 This tool has been programmed using  [vvvv](https://visualprogramming.net) a visual programming environment based on C#.
-If anybody wants to contribute to the development of this tool, get in touch or create a pull request.
+If anybody wants to contribute to the development of this tool, get in touch or create a push request.
 In case you discover a bug or have a wish for certain feature, please feel free to create an issue in this repository.